 8 Amazing Coolers Expertly Designed for Beach Days

-If you’re one of those people obsessed with roller bags as luggage, you're going to love this roller bag cooler.
-The coolest feature on this is that the cooler itself can detach from the rollers, so you can roll it along and then pick it up and carry it as needed.
+If you’re obsessed with roller bags as luggage, allow me to show you something: this roller bag cooler with a removable handle and wheels, so you can roll it along and then pick it up and carry it as needed.
 It'll keep your drinks cold for around 16 hours and boasts some extra pockets for your phone, sunglasses, towel, super cool frisbee, and anything else you might need.
 It has a beer opener on the strap, and when you're not using it, it folds completely flat.